nwilliams770/tyrello-2.0/README.md

 [Visit the live site](http://www.tyrello.co/#/)

 Tyrello is a full-stack project organization web application that allows users to compartmentalize large projects into meaningful lists and tasks.
-As collaboration is key to any successful project, Tyrello users can share project boards amongst users resulting in universal visibility and editability.
-Tyrello was inspired by and modeled after Trello, with some minor UI/UX modifications.
+User to user collaboration is the crux to any successful project and following that ideology, Tyrello users can share project boards amongst users resulting in universal visibility and editability.
+Tyrello was inspired by and modeled after Trello.

 ### Features